mlcommons/mlcube/docs/getting-started/mnist.md

 Platform configurations are supposed to be used by runners, and each runner has its own platform schema.
 The `Runners` documentation section provides detailed description of reference runners together with platform configuration schemas.
-Since we wanted to support Docker and Singularity runtimes, we provide `docker.yaml` and `singularity.yaml` files in the `platform` subdirectory that is default location to store these types of files.
+Since we wanted to support Docker and Singularity runtimes, we provide `docker.yaml` and `singularity.yaml` files in the `platforms` subdirectory that is default location to store these types of files.
 Docker platform configuration is the
 following:
 ```yaml
 schema_version: 1.0.0